Priority delivery slots

 Other ways to get food delivered

 You could try calling any smaller grocery shops in your area and see if they’ll do deliveries.
+Local shops may also deliver food boxes with essential products, so it’s worth contacting them to find out.
+Morrisons still offer food box deliveries.

-You could also try online meal delivery services such as Wiltshire Farm Foods, Oakhouse Foods, COOK or Parsley Box.
+You could also try meal delivery services such as Wiltshire Farm Foods, Oakhouse Foods, COOK or Parsley Box.
 They’re all open to new customers and offer a wide range of meals and ingredients to suit different diet or lifestyle needs, for example, vegetarian, low-sugar or meals for one.

 Help from volunteers